Bk0771/alx-pre_course/0x01-git/README.md

-#alx-pre_course updated
+#alx-pre_course
-My first commit
+My readme is up to date